top of page

 I hold a BA in Studio Arts and Curiosity from the University of Minnesota, Twin Cities, and completed graduate coursework at the Minneapolis College of Art and Design (MCAD).
 I also earned a certificate in UX Design, expanding my interest in systems, behavior, and how people move through designed experiences.

-When I’m not working, I teach marbling and book arts at the Minnesota Center for Book Arts and internationally.
-I spend as much time as possible reading & outdoors, exploring, traveling the world, and America’s National Parks with my husband and our rescue dog, Scooter.
+When I'm not working, I teach marbling and book arts at the Minnesota Center for Book Arts and internationally.
+I spend as much time as possible reading & outdoors, exploring and traveling the world and America's National Parks with my husband and our rescue dog, Scooter.

 Note: Scooter, my adorable dog, does not eat the petunias.
 However, loves to pull petunias from the flower box, creating her little masterpiece!